 Tavşan is located in western Turkey about 210 km north-east of Izmir.
 Tavşan and the Kiziltepe mine, located 72 km away, form the Red Rabbit Gold project owned in a 50/50 joint venture between Ariana Resources plc and Proccea Construction Co.

-Gold mineralization at Tavşan is epithermal in style, with associated silver and antimony, broadly situated along the thrust contact between Jurassic massively bedded limestone and an overlying Cretaceous multi-lithic ophiolite sequence.
-Gold was discovered in an area of outcropping mineralized jasperoids covering 4 km by 4 km that has been identified as deep as 30 metres.
+Gold mineralization at Tavşan is epithermal in style, with associated silver and antimony, broadly situated along the thrust contact between Jurassic massively-bedded limestone and an overlying Cretaceous multi-lithic ophiolite sequence.
+Gold was discovered in an area of outcropping mineralized jasperoids covering 4 km by 4 km that up to 30 metres thick.
 The mineralized jasperoid units at Tavşan are extensive and represent exploration potential for the project.

-A JORC Measured and Indicated Mineral Resource estimate from April 2018 consists of 2.8 Mt at 1.3 g/t gold and 4.6 g/t silver for a total of 120.1 kozs of gold and 416.9 kozs of silver.
-Another 1.1 Mt were listed in the Inferred Mineral Resource category (0.7 g/t cut-off grade).
+A JORC Measured and Indicated Mineral Resource estimate updated in June 2020 consists of 3.2 Mt at 1.9 g/t gold and 4.7 g/t silver for a total of 194.0 kozs of gold and 522 kozs of silver.
+Another 1.3 Mt were listed in the Inferred Mineral Resource category (0.7 g/t cut-off grade).

 Cash flow from the Kiziltepe mine is funding the Feasibility Study and Environmental Impact Assessment work being completed at Tavşan.
 Ariana Resources is in discussions with debt financiers for the Tavşan development capex.